 1. Tracheostomy Tube Recall

 On June 23, 2015, the FDA announced a recall of certain Medtronic Covidien Shiley(TM) tracheostomy tubes, which were formed with a wider-angle bend than standard models manufactured after November 29, 2012.
 The recall was issued after 12 reports of serious patient injuries, including breathing difficulties that impacted oxygen levels.
-The recall is limited to the product codes and associated lot numbers listed here.
+The recall is limited to the product codes and associated lot numbers listed on the FDA website.
 Lot numbers will appear on the product labeling and the number is structured with the first two digits representing the year of manufacturing, i.e., 12 is for 2012, 13 is for 2013 and 14 is for 2014.

 2. Medical Malpractice Claim against a Hospital or Nursing Home